Are peptides legal in the United States in 2026?

 The short answer

 Peptide medications dispensed under a patient-specific prescription written by a licensed provider and filled by a 503A-licensed pharmacy are legal in every U.S. state where the prescriber is licensed.
 Peptides marketed as research chemicals and sold without a prescription occupy a legal gray area and are not approved for human use.
-Anabolic steroids occasionally prescribed alongside peptide protocols (oxandrolone, in particular) are federal Schedule III controlled substances and require a DEA-licensed prescriber.
 Anti-doping rules under the World Anti-Doping Agency (WADA) ban many peptides for elite athletes; recreational use under prescription is not affected.

 The prescription pathway